 - The President shall preside at council meetings and the annual assembly.
 The President shall appoint members to all standing and ad hoc committees, and shall serve as an ex-officio member of such.
 Successors to vacated offices of the Society shall be appointed by the President until the position is filled at the next annual assembly.
 The President shall have the power to appoint a representative to any organization that the president and council believe may be beneficial to the society.
 The President shall prepare an address for the annual assembly of the Society.

 - The President-Elect, in the absence or incapacity of the President, shall perform the duties of the President’s office.
-In the absence of the President-Elect and the President, the Chair shall be assumed by a President Pro-Tem, elected by such members of the Council as are present.
+In the absence of the President-Elect and the President, the Chair shall be assumed by the Secretary and subsequently the Treasurer.

 - The Secretary shall keep minutes of the meetings of the Society and the Council, receive and care for all records belonging to the Society, and conduct correspondence of the Society.
 The Secretary shall function as the Chair of the Program Committee for the annual meeting.
 This office will issue to all members a written report of the preceding year’s transactions to be reviewed with the Council and membership at the annual assembly.

 - The Treasurer shall receive all monies and funds belonging to the Society, pay all bills, render bills for dues and assessments and report to the Council and membership at the annual assembly meeting.
 The Treasurer will prepare an annual report for audit.